WTF is

 How do I protect myself?

-• Getting the hepatitis B vaccine is the best form of protection against becoming infected with hepatitis D. This is because only people who have hepatitis B can become infected with hepatitis D.
+• Get vaccinated for hepatitis B. This is because only people who have hepatitis B can become infected with hepatitis D.

-• For those living with hepatitis B, use protection like condoms when having sex and avoid direct contact with blood from another person.
+• For those living with hepatitis B, use protection like condoms when having sex and avoid direct contact with blood around other people.

-• Don’t share personal hygiene items such as razors, tweezers, toothbrushes, and nail clippers or injection equipment such as needles and works, which could have other people’s blood on them, even if they look clean.
+• Do not share personal hygiene items such as razors, tweezers, toothbrushes, and nail clippers or injection, snorting, or smoking equipment, which could have other people’s blood on them, even if they look clean.

 Where can I get vaccinated?